franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 2. Academic achievements

 I'm also 99% sure that all my coworkers have a university degree (I don't have one).
-I know for a fact that some of them have a masters degree.
+I know for a fact that some of them even have a masters degree.
 I have mixed feelings about this...

 - Negative thought: I can't help but feel inferior compared to them.
 They already have an advantage over me, they know the inner workings of the codebase.
 So, they having a degree add up to this feeling.